Run River North

-Run River North, formerly known as Monsters Calling Home, is a Korean-American indie folk-rock band from Los Angeles, California.
+Run River North is an American indie folk rock band from Los Angeles, California, formed in 2011.
+The band was formed as Monsters Calling Home, before changing their name in 2012 to avoid comparisons to indie folk band Of Monsters and Men.

+The band was initially a sextet consisting of lead vocalist and guitarist Alex Hwang, guitarist and violinist Daniel Chae, violinist Jennifer Rim, keyboardist and vocalist Sally Kang, bassist Joe Chun, and drummer John Chong.
+Following Chong's departure in 2017 and Chun and Rim's departures in 2018, the band have been a trio consisting of Hwang, Chae, and Kang.

+As of 2024, the band have released three studio albums, four EPs, and five live albums.
+All the band's current and former members are Korean-American.

 History

 Monsters Calling Home

-The band, Monsters Calling Home, formed in 2011, with early songs inspired by the band members' Korean-American background.
+Monsters Calling Home formed in 2011, with early songs inspired by the band members' Korean-American background.
 The band performed at venues across Southern California, including Super Concert, the DRIP coffeeshop in Los Angeles' Koreatown, and the Kollaboration 11 competition at the Nokia Theatre on December 5, 2011.

 Because the band recorded a music video in the band members' Honda cars, the car company secretly booked the band for a gig on Jimmy Kimmel Live! on September 18, 2012, and recorded the surprise as an ad.

 Run River North

 On November 16, 2012, the band changed their name from Monsters Calling Home to Run River North.
 On May 13, 2013, Nettwerk Music Group announced the signing of Run River North to their label.
 On December 2, 2013, they were featured on a PBS Artbound article as well as performing a set on Artbound's Studio A that included an interview.